edgelesssys/contrast/docs/docs/architecture/attestation.md

 # Attestation in Contrast

 ## Introduction
-This document delineates the attestation architecture for the Contrast product, adhering to the Remote ATtestation procedureS (RATS) as defined by [RFC 9334](https://datatracker.ietf.org/doc/rfc9334/).
+This document describes the attestation architecture of Contrast, adhering to the definitions of Remote ATtestation procedureS (RATS) in [RFC 9334](https://datatracker.ietf.org/doc/rfc9334/).

 ## Attestation Architecture
 Contrast integrates with the RATS architecture, leveraging their definition of roles and processes including *Attesters*, *Verifiers*, and *Relying Parties*.